-We can be thankful that no such small-minded, "it's all about me," conversation takes place among the Guides; if it did, their virtue would be grounded in "will-power" and "trying hard"; rather, the Guides' calm forbearance is rooted in a perception of cosmic oneness with God and with everyone.
+We can be thankful that no such small-minded, "it's all about me," conversation takes place among the Guides; if it did, their virtue would be grounded in "will-power" and "trying very hard"; rather, the Guides' calm forbearance is rooted in a perception of cosmic oneness with God and with everyone.
 At the center of being, they've learned to sense an affinity with all of life and creation.
-The Guides, over their hundreds of years of spiritual practice and meditation, have so aligned themselves with Universal Consciousness that, when they witness their charges about to create trouble, the calamity is viewed, as Tolle says, without their "turning it into a me."
+The Guides, over their hundreds of years of spiritual practice and meditation, have so aligned themselves with Universal Consciousness that, when they witness their charges about to create trouble, the calamity is viewed, as Tolle says, without "turning it into a me."
 In other words, the Guides have sufficiently advanced, such that, "it's not all about them" when we mess up.
 Therefore, the Guides' prescience regarding a charge's mistake never engenders a thought of "forgiveness," as such.
 They're not remotely tempted by "eye for an eye" compensation; that would never enter their minds.

 What does this mean?
 Consider this picture: When a baby in a high-chair is learning to drink a glass of milk, the mature and caring mother will not be offended when the inevitable spillage occurs.
 She doesn't deliver a warning notice,

 "A word of caution, little baby, you're getting close now to the magic number of 490, so I'd be a little careful; but it's ok today as I've already forgiven you, even before it happens.
-That's just the kinda mother I am."
+That's just the kinda mom I am."

 "Forgiveness," strictly speaking, is a corrupted thought-form known only to the needy Small Ego.
 "Forgiveness," like Zeno's arrow in flight, is the Small Ego's attempt to chop reality into discrete units - but no such "separate" event exists!
 Instead, compassion for the immature, based on perceptions of common humanity - let's not call it "forgiveness" - is a seamless, continuous, open-ended, and pervasive state of mind of the spiritually advanced.
 "Forgiveness" was invented by the Small Ego; it's how the Ego imagines spirituality to work, a distorted vision, as it attempts to posture and role-play the image of a "good" person.

-To the advanced spiritual mind, "sin" and personal offense, and cause for tort claim, do not exist; because, from that better perspective, there is no lack, no deprivation, no shortage, no need to seek for compensation, but only a sense of fullness, abundance, a oneness with God and with everyone, a universal affinity - love and compassion for all, as we're all connected.
-No one is separate, no one is "other people"; there is no "I thank thee Lord that I am not like other men!"
+To the advanced spiritual mind, "sin" and personal offense, and cause for tort claim, do not exist; because, from that better perspective, there is no lack, no deprivation, no shortage, no need to seek for compensation, but only a sense of fullness, abundance, a oneness with God and with everyone, a universal affinity -- love and compassion for all, as we're all connected.
+No one is separate, no one is "those other people"; there is no "I thank thee Lord that I am not like other men."
 Everything exists within Sacred Purview, within the Divine Will.
 Nothing is out of place.
 It's all "peace like a river," and we simply flow in the current of God's bounty, no matter what happens.
 Everything, as the "Course In Miracles" instructs, is a lesson God would have us learn.
 No one can truly harm us, nothing can rob us of heritage and destiny.
 Immersed in such perceptions of fullness, what need have we of "forgiveness"?

 Herman Hess, in his Siddhartha, tells the story of young man who lived during the time of the Buddha.
 He traveled far and wide in his quest for enlightenment.